xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

-# xtream AI Assignment
+# xtream AI Challenge

-## Introduction

-If you read this file, you have passed our initial screening.
-Well done! :clap: :clap: :clap:
+## Ready Player 1? 🚀

+Hey there!
+If you're reading this, you've already aced our first screening.
+Awesome job! 👏👏👏

-:rocket: The next step to join the AI team of [xtream](https://xtreamers.io) is this assignment.
+Welcome to the next level of your journey towards the [xtream](https://xtreamers.io) AI squad.
+Here's your cool new assignment.
-You will find several datasets: please choose **only one**.
-For each dataset, we propose several challenges.
-You **do not need to complete all of them**, but rather only the ones you feel comfortable about or the ones that interest you.

-:sparkles: Choose what really makes you shine!

-:watch: The deadline for submission is **10 days** after you are provided with the link to this repository, so that you can move at your own pace.
+Among the datasets described below, pick **just one** that catches your eye.
+Each dataset comes with its own set of challenges.
+Don't stress about doing them all.
+Just dive into the ones that spark your interest or that you feel confident about.
+Let your talents shine bright! ✨

+Take your time – you've got **10 days** to show us your magic, starting from when you get this.
+No rush, work at your pace.
+If you need more time, just let us know.
+We're here to help you succeed. 🤝

-:heavy_exclamation_mark: **Important**: you might feel the tasks are too broad, or the requirements are not fully elicited. **This is done on purpose**: we wish to let you take your own way in extracting value from the data and in developing your own solutions.
+🚨 **Heads Up**: You might think the tasks are a bit open-ended or the instructions aren't super detailed.
+That’s intentional!
+We want to see how you creatively make the most out of the data and craft your own effective solutions.

-### Deliverables

-Please fork this repository and work on it as if you were taking on a real-world project.
-On the deadline, we will check out your work.
+### What You Need to Do

+Think of this as a real-world project.
+Fork this repo and treat it as if you're working on something big!
+When the deadline hits, we'll be excited to check out your work.
+No need to tell us you're done – we'll know. 😎

-:heavy_exclamation_mark: **Important**: At the end of this README, you will find a blank "How to run" section.
-Please write there instructions on how to run your code.
+🚨 **Remember**: At the end of this doc, there's a "How to run" section left blank just for you.
+Please fill it in with instructions on how to run your code – it's important!

-### Evaluation

-Your work will be assessed according to several criteria, for instance:

-* Work Method
+### How We'll Evaluate Your Work

+We'll be looking at a bunch of things to see how awesome your work is, like:

+* Your approach and method
-* Understanding of the business problem
+* How well you get the business problem
-* Understanding of the data
+* Your understanding of the data
-* Correctness, completeness, and clarity of the results
+* The clarity and completeness of your findings
-* Correct use of the tools (git workflow, use of Python libraries, etc.)
+* How you use your tools (like git and Python packages)
+* The neatness of your code
-* Quality of the codebase
+* The clarity of your documentation

+🚨 **Keep This in Mind**: This isn't about building the fanciest model: we're more interested in your process and thinking.

+## Special Note for Interns

+If you're aiming for an internship, focus **only on Challenges 1 and 2** for the dataset you choose.

+We'll mainly look at:

-* Documentation
+* Your workflow

-:heavy_exclamation_mark: **Important**: this is not a Kaggle competition, we do not care about model performance.
-No need to get the best possible model: focus on showing your method and why you would be able to get there, given enough time and support.
+* How well you understand the problem and data
+* The approach to the analysis and clarity of your conclusions
+* How neat your code is (relative to your experience level)

+This is your chance to showcase your unique approach and thought process.
+Don't worry if your code isn't perfect or your model isn't top-notch yet.
+We've been in your shoes and are here to help you grow. 🌟

 ---